Flowers Beginning With K

 Kolkwitzia Amabilis-Flowers That Start With the Letter L

 They require well-drained soil having full sunlight or mild shade exposures.
-This low-maintenance shrub needs less pruning, and once established, it becomes drought-tolerant.
-It will maintain its attractive appearance with continuous watering during dry seasons.
+This low-maintenance shrub needs less pruning.

 Scientific NameKolkwitzia amabilis